 Essentially, tripods are designed to support your camera and lens, eliminate camera shake and ensure sharp photos which are in focus.

-Whether you are into landscapes, still-life, and macro photography, tripods are quite useful they force you to slow down and therefore make it easier to make fractional adjustments to compositions and settings, which invariably results in a more considered approach and most importantly better results.
+Whether you are into landscapes, still-life, and macro photography, tripods are useful.
+They force you to slow down, making it easier to make fractional adjustments to compositions and settings.
+These invariably result in a more considered approach and, consequently, better results.
 We rounded up some tripod advice from professional photographers just for you.

 Featured image: Storm approaches Enys Dodnan Arch, the Armed Knight Rock, and Longg Ships lighthouse at Land’s End, Cornwall, UK.
 September 2016.
 Ross Hoddinott.